iAbhishek91/learn-python/README.md

 ## Reference of python

-askpython - read about any python modules
+askpython - read about any python modules, inbuilt function just search it will throw result pypi - its like npm, contains all the python modules and its a python default registry.